Homological regularities and concavities: Introduction

 Another main goal of this paper is to introduce a new notion of regularity, which we call the {\it concavity} of a graded algebra.
 If $f: A\to B$ is a graded algebra homomorphism between two ${\mathbb N}$-graded algebras.
 We say that $f$ is a {\it finite map} if the modules $_AB$ and $B_A$ are finitely generated.

 \begin{definition} Let ${\mathcal P}$ be a numerical invariant that is defined on all AS regular algebras.
-Let $A$ be a locally finite ${\mathbb N}$-graded algebra (that is not necessarily connected graded).
-Below, all infima are taken over all AS regular algebras $T$. \begin{enumerate} \item[(1)] The {\it ${\mathcal P}$-concavity} of $A$ is defined to be
+Let $A$ be a locally finite ${\mathbb N}$-graded algebra (that is not necessarily connected graded). \begin{enumerate} \item[(1)] The {\it ${\mathcal P}$-concavity} of $A$ is defined to be

 If no such $T$ exists, we define $c_{\mathcal P}(A)=\infty$.
 A similar convention is used in the other parts of this definition.

 If ${\mathcal P}$ is a numerical invariant that is defined on locally finite $\mathbb{N}$-graded algebras and if $\mathcal{P}(A)$ is finite, then we define the {\it normalized ${\mathcal P}$-concavity} of $A$ to be